Akshay-Verma-CS/Akshay-Verma-CS/README.md

 - 👋 Hi, I’m @Akshay-Verma-CS
 - 👀 I’m interested in Competitive coding and photography.
-- 🌱 I’m currently learning as a CS student
+- 🌱 I’m currently learning as a CSE student
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me - 1834810010.cse.psitcoe@gmail.com